banner-bg

 5. Consider dual language learners

-A good teaching practice should accommodate dual language learners.
+A good teaching practice accommodates dual language learners.
 This includes developing strategies that encourage children to continue learning their first language as they learn English.

 6. Have routines in place

-• Incorporating cues like a small bell, singing, or dimming lights as an indicator that it's time to start or stop an activity.
+• Manage transitions effectively.
+Incorporate cues like ringing a bell, singing a song, or dimming the lights as an indicator that it's time to start or stop an activity.
+An engaging transition activity can also help children move on to the next thing in your schedule.

 Conclusion